Fintech, payment, e-money, MSB and banking licenses — a guide to different types of licenses

 5. Banking Licenses

 It is the most powerful—and the most regulated—permission.
 It enables a company to obtain deposits, give loans, open full cash-flow accounts, issue payment instruments, and work as an entirely fledged bank.
 Central or national banks, or fiscal officials, such as the European Central Bank, FDIC and OCC in the US, and the Prudential Regulation Authority in the UK, supervise banking licenses.
-To get such a license, it will involve for an enterprise to possess a big amount of initial capital, good corporate supervision, sophisticated crisis management systems, and regular visits from the supervisors.
-For the majority of fintech startups in their early stages, a banking license is not necessary; however, it becomes essential for the firms that want to broaden their services by adding deposits, giving out loans, or conducting other financial products which require a high level of trust.
+To get such a license, it will involve for an enterprise to possess a big amount of initial capital, good corporate supervision, sophisticated crisis management methods, and regular visits from the supervisors.
+For the majority of fintech startups in their early stages, a banking license is not vital; however, it becomes vital for the firms that want to broaden their services by adding deposits, giving out loans, or conducting other financial products which require a high level of trust.

 Choosing the proper license for a business